-\begin{rmk} It is not surprising that the leading term of~\eqref{eq:main_result} is $\mathrm{F}(\rh;x,\tau)$.
+\begin{rmk} The leading term of equation \eqref{eq:main_result} being $\mathrm{F}(\rh;x,\tau)$ is not unexpected.
 We can interpret the KPZ fixed point $\mathrm{H}(x,\tau)$ in the language of the directed landscape $\mathcal{L}(y,s;x,t)$ \cite{DOV}, which was introduced as the random field arising in the limit of Brownian last passage percolation \cite{DOV} and was proved or expected to be the universal limit of the KPZ universality class \cite{Dau21}.
 For the step initial condition, the KPZ fixed point and the directed landscape are related by the following equation \cite{NQR20},

 One basic property of the directed landscape $\mathcal{L}$ is the following composition law

 for any $r$ satisfying $s<r<t$.
 Especially,